 To apply submit a resume and short cover letter through the University of Illinois Job Board system.
-You will need to supply three references that we will call and talk to about your past work.
+You will need to supply three references that we may call and talk to about your past work.
 Candidates are strongly encouraged to visit the Fab Lab for a tour if they have not already, and study this website for more details about our operation.

 What will be the hours?
 Where will I work?

 The manager has to have regular presence during our operations at the main Fab Lab location (not community sites), including UIUC classes, open lab and summer camps.
 They don’t have to be there all of the time we’re open, just enough to stay on top of what’s going on.
 The Fab Lab doesn’t do much in the mornings – this position is for someone who is willing to work most afternoons, some evenings and parts of some weekends.
 The schedule will vary week-by-week and can be flexible depending on the manager’s needs.
 They will have a small office space at the Fab Lab but in a sense the entire lab (Art Annex 2) is their workspace.

 Who will the manager report to?
 How much autonomy will they have?
 Do they have help?

 The manager will report to and work closely with Jeff Ginger (Director) and Lisa Bievenue (Asst.
 Dir of Informatics).
 We’re definitely looking for someone who can be independent and help to drive operations, but that works well collaboratively with others.
 In our case leadership is thought of more as “lead from the front” than “lead from behind.”
 The lab manager will have about a dozen staff who will work for them in various roles.

 I’m finishing my [degree] in May, can I start the job then?